Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 - One: use the standard Forecasts tab.
 That will suit some businesses.
 However, in my experience, not many.
 It’s a challenging piece of functionality to apply correctly.

 - Three: use the GSP Target Tracker app.
 We think (not least, because we built it and customers love it) this is the ultimate way to measure sales versus target in Lightning.
-The app delivers detailed information on the contribution of won and pipeline deals to target; together with other metrics and insights on target performance.
+The app delivers detailed information on the contribution of won and pipeline deals to target.
+It also displays other metrics and insights on performance versus each target.

 This blog post explains the 3 Ways To Measure Sales Versus Target.